 Building UX Motion Design Systems

-Element Animation Properties and Definitions
+Element Animation Properties & Definitions

 Standardized Timings and Delay Multipliers